redteaminfra/redteam-infra/puppet/modules/backflips/files/backflips/README.md

   need to be managed out of band.
 Implement a process and use it.
 * You are running an additional ssh server that your victims ssh to.
 This can be abused by somebody who has control of the victim machine.
-While shell access is disabled, only reverse forwarding will work.
+While shell access is disabled, and only reverse forwarding will work, one should be aware of this caveat.

 # Moving Parts
-* implant.py
+## `implant.py`

-A script embedded in install_implant.py that daemonizes and makes ssh connections
+embedded in install_implant.py that daemonizes and makes ssh connections.
+Note that the current implementation uses `subprocess.Popen` with `shell=True`, which will cause an `execve` with `sh -c` to appear in logs.

-* install_implant.py
+## `install_implant.py`

-A script that runs on client that provisions the keys and runs evil.py
+runs on client that provisions the keys and runs evil.py

-* make_backflip.py
+## `make_backflip.py`

-A script that runs on the attack machine that gives the cut-n-paste command to run on victim
+runs on the attack machine that gives the cut-n-paste command to run on victim

-* install_proxy.py
+## `install_proxy.py`

-A script to install and start a socks proxy back to victim
+installs and start a socks proxy back to victim

 # How to Setup a Backflip